openSUSE/daps/python-scripts/metadatavalidator/README.rst

 The configuration file is search in the following order (first is the highest):

+1. Command line with :option:`--config`.
+This doesn't search for other configuration files.
 1. Environment variable :envar:`METAVALIDATOR_CONFIG`.
 1. In the current directory: :file:`metadatavalidator.ini`
 1. In the users' home directory: :file:`~/.config/metadatavalidator/config.ini`